 causes and the behavior that closely follows.
 One only has to look at recent disaster scenarios to get a feel for the true nature of the "beast", that beast being the uncontrolled responses of certain groups of people to take advantage of any situation

-group of individuals whose only desire is to own the biggest car, have the most bling, and that have a wanna-be rap-star mentality.
+group of individuals whose only desire is to own the biggest car, have the most bling, and that have a wanna-be rap-star mentality using racial 'inequality' over current or past transgressions, real or perceived.
 Many educated Americans who happen to

 no matter who tells it.
 I am for Justice, no matter who it is for or against.
 I am a human being first and foremost, and as such, I am for whoever and whatever benefits humanity as a whole".
 If we are to believe those words, and believe that

 race was not a factor in saying them, then justice should be promoted and sought on both sides of the equation without bias or predjudice.
 Little is being said about the true facts in the case which include two individuals walking down the middle of

 the street endangering themselves and others (regardless of the fact that those two had just committed a strong-arm robbery), and then being ordered by police to move to the side of the road.
 Reminds me of officer Tippett stopping Lee Harvey Oswald

 and then being shot to death as Oswald knew he had just committed a crime.
 Just as Oswald likely did, the two "perps" were likely to react violently since they may have justifiably assumed that they were already in trouble, and not just for street-walking.

 So when one attacks, and the officer, being out-weighed by some 150 lbs, pulls his weapon, the "perp", already in an agitated state, likely tried to pull away the gun.
 Whether initially wounded or not, if he pulled away and then advanced on the officer again

 (as evidenced by frontal wounds) one can rest assured that police training is no different than that for a big game hunter when going after Grizzly Bear or Cape Buffalo... shoot until they stop charging.
 The bottom line is that this whole, terrible situation

 stems from lack of respect for authority in general, not just hatred of police.
 Where does that respect for authority come from ?
 Home and good parenting.
 Where is that respect lost ?
 Through mis-education, the glorification of common hoodlums and

 criminals in video and music, and general race-baiting by those with something to gain from continued strife between races.
 If whites hated blacks so much, why are they promoted and applauded by the majority of Americans on the stage, screen, sports

 and music ?
 How did we get a black President elected ?
 It's time to put the blame where the blame belongs and forget about political correctness.
 It's time for America to move on to facing the bigger issues that confront our nation rather than continuing to